sushmarella/sushmarella-comp423-course-notes/docs/tutorials/go-setup.md

 git commit -m "Initial Go Dev Container setup"
 ```

-Push to GitHub if you have a remote set up:
+Assuming your branch is named main (git branch -M main will ensure this), push to GitHub with a remote repo set up (initialize the repo without a README.md):

 ```bash
 git remote add origin <your-repo-url>